eduvpn/documentation/ROADMAP.md

   portal, BUT we have to make it work with browser *sessions* as well
 - VPN Usage stats need to be completely redone, currently only "VPN client use" is available because that was easy
-- Guest Usage has been completely removed for now, need to think how and whether to get this back in a clean way *with* pseudonyms, don't leak local user identity to guest servers!
 - Add public CA and public WireGuard key to the discovery files to have an additional trust channel between app and server in addition to Web TLS, or perhaps _sign_ the API responses with a public key mentioned in the discovery